-While the teachers, students, and staff work together each day, it is our families that round out our school community and continue to make Harlem Hebrew a special place for all.
+While the teachers, students, and staff work together each day, it is our families that round out our school community and continue to make Staten Island Hebrew Public a special place for all.
 We encourage you to be active participants in the school's life.
-Becoming a member of our Parent Teacher Organization (PTO), being a field trip chaperone, or volunteering at some of our many events are just a few ways you can contribute.
+Becoming a member of our Parent Teacher Organization (PO or PTO)}, being a trip chaperone, or volunteering at some of our many events are just a few ways you can contribute.
 We are committed to engaging you and sharing the education experience with all of our families.